learn-co-curriculum/dsc-git-branches/README.md

 your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch -a`.

-When we `fetch` with git, we are asking to copy all changes on the remote to our local git repository, but not actually integrate any.
+When we `fetch` with `git`, we are asking to copy all changes on the remote to our local `git` repository, but not actually integrate any.
 If there are changes to any branches such as master, you'll see new commits were found.
 The branch `origin/master` is the version of `master` on GitHub.
-Even if git fetched a new commit from `origin/master`, it did not merge it into the local master.
+Even if `git` fetched a new commit from `origin/master`, it did not merge it into the local master.

 After you fetch, you have access to the remote code but you still have to merge it.
 How do you merge a